Unsupervised Speech Enhancement using Dynamical Variational Auto-Encoders: Introduction

-Finally, \emph{unsupervised noise-agnostic} methods do not learn the noise characteristics during training.
-Instead, the latter are estimated at test time on each speech sequence to denoise, hence conceptually letting the speech enhancement method the potential to adapt to any kind of noise.
-Bando~\etal~\cite{bando2018statistical} proposed to use a variational autoencoder (VAE) \cite{kingma2013auto,rezende2014stochastic} to learn a prior distribution of the clean speech signals.
-At test time, the noise signal is modeled with a Bayesian nonnegative matrix factorization (NMF)~\cite{fevotte2009nonnegative} whose parameters, as well as the VAE latent variables, are estimated with a Markov chain Monte Carlo (MCMC) algorithm, including a sampling of the NMF parameters and the VAE latent variables.
-The same general approach was considered and extended in \cite{leglaive2018variance} within an expectation-maximization optimization framework, in \cite{leglaive2019speech} with an alpha-stable noise model, in \cite{pariente2019statistically} with efficient inference and learning algorithms, and in \cite{sekiguchi2018bayesian, leglaive2019semi, fontaine2019cauchy} in a multi-channel configuration.
+Examples of unsupervised noise-agnostic methods include that of Bando~\etal~\cite{bando2018statistical}, who proposed to use a variational autoencoder (VAE) \cite{kingma2013auto,rezende2014stochastic} to learn a prior distribution of the clean speech signals.
+At test time, the noise signal is modeled with Bayesian nonnegative matrix factorization (NMF) \cite{fevotte2009nonnegative} whose parameters, as well as the VAE latent variables, are estimated with a Markov chain Monte Carlo (MCMC) algorithm, including a sampling of the NMF parameters and the VAE latent variables.
+The same general approach was considered and extended in \cite{leglaive2018variance} within an expectation-maximization optimization framework, in \cite{leglaive2019speech} with an alpha-stable noise model, in \cite{pariente2019statistically} with efficient inference and learning algorithms, and in \cite{sekiguchi2018bayesian, leglaive2019semi, fontaine2019cauchy} for a multi-channel configuration.
 More recently, a guided VAE was proposed in \cite{carbajal2021guided}, where the clean speech prior is defined conditionally on a voice activity detection or an ideal binary mask.
 This guiding information is provided by a supervised classifier, separately trained on noisy speech signals.
 Other supervised extensions of the speech enhancement framework combining a VAE clean speech model and an NMF noise model include \cite{bando2020adaptive} and \cite{fang2021variational}.